 - Connect to other Google Home devices like Chromecast

-Google Assistant on Home Max works just like Assistant on Home and Home Mini.
+Google Assistant on Home Max works just like Assistant on Home, Home Mini, Nest Hub and Nest Hub Max.
 You can use it to play music, ask Google questions, control smart home devices, connect to other Google Home devices (like Chromecast and Chromecast Audio), and more.

 - What is Google Assistant and how does it work?